sharetribe/sharetribe/README.md

 ### Advanced settings

+* Default configurations are in `config/config.default.yml`.
+If you need to change these configs, it's recommended to create a file `config/config.yml`.
+The configurations in user-specific configuration file will override the default configurations.
+You can also set configurations to environment variables.
 * It's not recommended to server static assets from Rails server in production.
 Instead, you should serve assets from Amazon S3 or use Apache/Nginx server in from.
 In this case, you'll need to set the value of `serve_static_assets_in_production` to `false`

 ### Tips for different platforms and OS